Staff

 Other Curriculum Areas |

 Personal, social and emotional development – We will continue our personal, social and emotional development with our ‘Think Equal’ scheme.
-E-Safety – We will begin to learn about Online Bullying Understanding the World – A focus on the season of Spring.
-Expressive arts and design – We will be exploring and experimenting with paint, revisiting how to mix primary colours to create different secondary colours.
-Physical Development – We will be learning object control such as rolling, bouncing and catching balls.
+Understanding the World – A focus on growing & changing and our planet.
+Expressive arts and design – We will be exploring and experimenting with printing repeating patterns and creating imaginary landscapes.
+We were draw what we would like to be when we grow up.
+Physical Development – PE continues on Thursdays.
+We will be practising the skills we need for our sports day!
 Fine motor activities and handwriting lessons will continue throughout. |

 Important Dates |